devella/Portfolio/README.md

-# Portfolio-Template
+# Portfolio
 Portfolio website built with React, Bootstrap v4.3 and gatsby

-To view a live example, **[click here](https://portfolio-template212.netlify.com/)**
+To view a live, **[click here](https://portfolio-template212.netlify.com/)**